klarrieu/RasterToLines/README.md

 Download this script and make sure it's in your path.
 Then:

 ```
-from RasterToPolyline import RasterToPolyline
+from RasterToLines import RasterToLines as R2L

-RasterToPolyline("/path/to/my_raster.tif")
+R2L.RasterToLines("/path/to/my_raster.tif")
 ```

 That's all there is to it.
 I hope someone finds this useful.